-- Are successfully employed in engineering or their chosen career path,
+- Are successfully employed in engineering or their chosen career path

-- Function as responsible members of society through engagement in community or professional organizations.
+- Function as responsible members of society through engagement in community or professional organizations

 To support these objectives, the curriculum has been developed to provide student outcomes that describe what degree candidates are expected to know and be able to do by the time they graduate.
-Upon graduation, students are expected to acquire an ability to:
+Upon graduation, students are expected to have an ability to:

 - Apply knowledge of mathematics, science, and engineering

 - Design and conduct experiments and analyze and interpret data

 - Design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability